 - Crumble the ground beef into a large bowl and sprinkle with the garlic powder, onion powder, salt, pepper, and ground mustard.
 Blend well.
 (I like to use a fork for this.
 It keeps you from overworking the mixture - which can produce a tough hamburger steak.)
 Divide the mixture into 4 equal amounts (or more if you want smaller steaks) and form them into patties.

-- Place a nonstick skillet over medium-high heat.
+- Place a skillet (cast iron works great) over medium-high heat.
 Once the pan is hot, place the steaks in the skillet and allow them to cook without touching them for about 4 minutes.
 Flip them over and cook them for an additional 4 minutes.
 (You want to get a nice dark brown color on them - that's where the flavor is.)
 Remove the steaks from the pan and allow them to rest on paper towels.

 - Drain away all but about 2 tablespoons of the grease from the pan.
 Put the pan back on the heat and add the sliced onions.
 Cook until just translucent (about 3 minutes).
 Add the undiluted onion soup, gravy mix, and water and stir well.
 Bring to boil, reduce the heat to a simmer, and stir in the Worcestershire sauce.
 Add the hamburger steaks back to the pan and cook until they are done to your liking.